-How much is the agency fee?
+How much is the holding deposit?

 How often do you update your website?
 What is the best way to be kept up-to-date with new properties?